My dad is away from me to help you, pls stay at home: little girl's message wins hearts

-A nine-year-old girl of Arunachal Pradesh has urged everyone to stay indoors during the 21-day lockdown period and help his father, who is a policeman and is currently away from home on duty.
-Union minister and Arunachal Pradesh MP posted in his twitter handle a photograph of this girl holding a piece of paper bearing the message.
+A nine-year-old girl of Arunachal Pradesh has urged everyone to stay indoors during the 21-day lockdown period and help her father, who is a policeman and is currently away from home on duty.
+Union minister and Arunachal Pradesh MP, Kiren Rijiju, posted in his twitter handle a photograph of this girl holding a piece of paper bearing the message.

 "My dad is a policeman.
 He stays away from me to help you.
 Can you please stay at home to help him? #IndiaFights #Coronavirus," the message read.
 It is "an emotional yet powerful message" from a "sweet little girl", said Rijiju, the Minister of State for Youth Affairs & Sports (Independent Charge) and Minister of State for Minority Affairs.